rcharts/howitworks/index.md

 For the above code to work, you need to make sure that you have [downloaded](https://github.com/rcharts/howitworks/zipball/gh-pages) this repo, and are referring to the correct path to the `uvCharts` library.

+Alternately, you can point to the online version of the library `http://rcharts.github.io/howitworks/libraries/widgets/uvcharts` in `setLib`, and not have to download anything!!

 You could save all this code in an file named [myChart.R](assets/code/mychart.R) and then publish the chart along with the code by running the code below.
 The published chart can be seen [here](http://rcharts.io/viewer/?3b61ed669d7f15156520)

 ```r